spliffli/news-trading-analyzer/docs/index-en.md

 In the above example, 'lots/$1k' and 'lots' are the same because it assumed an account balance of $1000.
 If the account balance was $2000, then the 'lots' would be double the amount of 'lots/$1k'

 # Conclusion

-That is essentially where I'm at with this project.
+That is essentially where I'm at with the development of this project (as of 19/03/2023).
 I believe that trading these events with lot sizes proportional to the correlation score should make profit.

 However, there are still some things which can be improved.
 For example, I have been emailing the creator of the haawks news trader program who has been trading the news for years.
 He was interested in my work, but one thing he said is that the reliability/predictability of indicators can change over time.
 The example he gave was Sweden's CPI, which according to him was good to trade about 3 years ago but now it's unreliable.